hyperspy/hyperspy/docs/users/intro.rst

 What is EELSLab
 ---------------

-EELSLab is a `scientific` hyperspectra data analysis software.
+EELSLab is a hyperspectra data analysis software.
 It was started in the domain of Electron Energy Loss Spectroscopy (EELS), but it is useful for any other spectroscopy domain.